Land selection in Queensland: Crown Lands Alienation Act 1876

 The major change to land selection brought by this act was that the classification of lands was abolished and land was then priced according to the demand for land in various areas of Queensland.
 Block sizes were reduced.
-The ballot process was utilized to deal with competition.
+The ballot process was used to deal with competition.
 The government became more rigorous on occupancy requirements.
 Efforts to reduce ‘dummying’ by pastoralists were unsuccessful.